wangby511/System-Design-Architecture-and-Infra/design-yelp.md

 More intelligent LB can also take traffic/load/server status as consideration by periodically querying backend server and then adjust the traffic volumes.

 ## Ranking

+E.g. While searching for the top 100 places within a given radius, we can ask each partition of the QuadTree to return the top 100 places with maximum popularity.
+Then the aggregator server can determine the top 100 places among all the places returned by different partitions.

 ## CDN